Simply LaKita

 📖 Recipe

-Overhead view of coffee cookies on white plate.
+Close up side view of stack of cookies on white plate.

 LaKita Anderson